kittychew/bigfoot-sightings-analysis/README.md

 - **What environmental or situational factors are associated with Bigfoot sightings?**
 - **Are certain regions more prone to these reports?**

-## Data Sources
+## Data Description

-- **Data Source 1**: `bfro_reports_geocoded.csv` — Contains geocoded sightings data, including latitude, longitude, and other metadata such as date and classification of sighting.
+The dataset used in this project includes Bigfoot sighting reports, categorized by location, time, and environmental conditions such as weather.
+The data was cleaned and processed to create meaningful insights through visualization and statistical analysis.

+Files used in this project:
+- **bfro_locations.csv**: The dataset containing the locations of Bigfoot sightings.
-- **Data Source 2**: `bfro_location.csv` — Includes classification data with additional geographic details about each sighting.
+- **bfro_reports.json**: Raw JSON data with details of individual sightings.

-This dataset was preprocessed to remove missing values and outliers before performing any analysis.
+- **bfro_reports_geocoded.csv**: Geocoded data for the sightings.
+- **finalNotebook.ipynb**: The Jupyter notebook containing the analysis and visualizations.
+- **timothyrenner-bfro-sightings-data**: The dataset used for the sightings analysis.

 ## Methodology